 Peanut butter is one of the world’s most popular spreads.
 Its sweet-savory and creamy flavor add taste to whatever you spread it on!
-It tastes delicious and the texture is simply amazing and the way it sticks to the roof of your mouth before it melts is wonderful.
+It tastes delicious and the texture is simply amazing the way it sticks to the roof of your mouth before it melts is wonderful.

 - The happy trio of protein, fat, and fiber in peanut butter can give you the midday kick that you need.
-It’s a perfect idea for your midday snack, and will also help you prevent blood sugar crash in the afternoons.
+It’s a perfect idea for your midday snack, and will also help you prevent blood sugar crashes in the afternoons.
 Because it helps keep your blood sugar levels stable.

-- Peanut butter is also high in antioxidants.
+- Also high in antioxidants.

 - Peanut butter and olive oil also give you a lot of monounsaturated fats.
 Stress affects brain function, and antioxidant and anti-inflammatory agents in peanut butter neutralize this damage.
 Eat peanut butter regularly to reduce anxiety and optimize your brain function.
 Furthermore, it contains the bioactive compound called Resveratrol, which may improve blood flow to the brain by up to thirty percent.
 This can decrease the risk of getting a stroke, and boost cognitive abilities.

-- Peanut butter may reduce your risk of diabetes.
+- It may reduce your risk of diabetes.
 Because of the low glycemic score of peanuts, consuming peanuts regularly can help keep blood sugar stable and lower your diabetes risk.
 Researcher Rui Jiang, MD, of Harvard School of Public Health, explained that the monounsaturated and polyunsaturated fats in peanut butter can improve glucose and insulin stability.
 The study showed that women who ate a tablespoon of peanut butter at least five times per week had a 21 percent lower risk of type 2 diabetes than those that didn’t.

-- Peanut butter contains a substance called p-coumaric acid which helps in offsetting the damage done to cells associated with cardiovascular diseases.
+- it contains a substance called p-coumaric acid which helps in offsetting the damage done to cells associated with cardiovascular diseases.
 Observational studies indicate that eating peanuts, as well as other types of nuts, may protect against heart disease.
 Also, peanut butter contains more unsaturated fat than saturated fat making it a fat-friendly food that lowers the risk of cardiovascular and coronary heart disease.

 So, Eating small amounts of peanut butter at a time will most likely not threaten your health or the health of your family members.
 That is, as long as you are eating 100 percent real peanut butter without any added ingredients like sugar, trans fats, and vegetable oils.
 Shop carefully and enjoy in moderation!
 Spoons up!